SickChill/sickchill/.github/ISSUE_TEMPLATE.md

 ## Notice:
-Ther issue tracker, wiki,and discussions tab on GitHub is going to be archived/disabled in the near future for SickChill, and all issues, discussions, support,  pkease consider raising your issue there ittcommunication, and feature requests will be handled only on discord.
+The issue tracker, wiki,and discussions tab on GitHub is going to be archived/disabled in the near future for SickChill.
+All issues, discussions, support, guides, feature requests, and communication will be handled on [discord](https://discord.gg/FXre9qkHwE).
+Please consider raising your issue there instead.

 ## Before submitting your issue: